Our Partners

 The Caring Foundation of Blue Cross and Blue Shield of Alabama awarded Alabama Prison Birth Project a grant in 2019 and 2020.
 The Caring Foundation's mission is to give back to the community by supporting initiatives to improve the health, wellness, and education of Alabamians.
 We are proud and honored to be aligned with that goal on behalf of incarcerated, pregnant people in Alabama.

-Society Hill United Methodist Church
+Society Hill Methodist Church

 We are so pleased Society Hill UMC wanted to provide food for the growing babies and mothers inside Tutwiler Prison for Women.
 The entire congregation pitches in to provide healthy fats, protein, and vitamin-rich food one Tuesday each month.
 We are privileged to take their culinary skills and generosity to the Birthing Care Group.